cetorchia/climate-map/README.md

 using the script used in the following example.

 ```
-bin/tiles-from-dataset.py TerraClimate tavg 2015 2045 0
+bin/tiles-from-dataset.py TerraClimate tavg 1981 2010
-bin/tiles-from-dataset.py TerraClimate precip 2015 2045 0
+bin/tiles-from-dataset.py TerraClimate precip 1981 2010

-bin/tiles-from-dataset.py MRI-ESM2-0.ssp245 tavg 2015 2045 1
+bin/tiles-from-dataset.py --calibrated MRI-ESM2-0.ssp245 tavg 2015 2045
-bin/tiles-from-dataset.py MRI-ESM2-0.ssp245 precip 2015 2045 1
+bin/tiles-from-dataset.py --calibrated MRI-ESM2-0.ssp245 precip 2015 2045
 ```

-You have to specify whether the script is calibrated using the last parameter.
+You have to specify the `--calibrated` option if the dataset is calibrated, in order to generate tiles for the calibrated dataset instead of the uncalibrated dataset.

 # Tiling scheme